-Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) the use of microscopy to observe and investigate different types of cell and cell structure in a range of eukaryotic organisms To include an appreciation of the images produced by a range of microscopes; light microscope, transmission electron microscope, scanning electron microscope and laser scanning confocal microscope.
+Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) the use of microscopy to observe and investigate different types of cell and cell structure in a range of eukaryotic organisms To include an appreciation of the images produced by a range of microscopes; light microscope, transmission electron microscope and scanning electron microscope.
 HSW1, HSW7 (b) the preparation and examination of microscope slides for use in light microscopy Including the use of an eye piece graticule and stage micrometer.
 PAG1 HSW4 (c) the use of staining in light microscopy To include the use of differential staining to identify different cellular components and cell types.
-PAG1 HSW4, HSW5 (d) the representation of cell structure as seen under the light microscope using drawings and annotated diagrams of whole cells or cells in sections of tissue PAG1
+PAG1 HSW4, HSW5 (d) the representation of cell structure as seen under the light microscope using drawings and annotated diagrams of whole cells or cells in PAG1 sections of tissue magnification = $\frac{\text{size of image}}{\text{size of real object}}$

-(e) the use and manipulation of the magnification formula
+- (e) the use and manipulation of the magnification formula - (f) the difference between magnification and resolution